 Staff should receive training on how to identify and manage more common mental health problems, and that mental health is a possible indicator of safeguarding concerns.

-Our school should reflect on the support and reporting systems in place for pupils, and howthey best promote good mental health and wellbeing in school.
-They should consider any training opportunities for relevant staff, and follow the progress of the national rollout of the Mental Health Services and Schools and College Link Programme which should be available to all state schools by 2025.
+Our School should reflect on the support and reporting systems in place for pupils, and how we best promote good mental health and wellbeing in our school.